luzhaigo/prive/README.md

 # prive
 This is a web app building by Vue.js.
 It can show your facebook pages.
+you can access by https://luzhaigo.github.io/prive/
 ## Project setup
 ```
 yarn install